ichanblunt/ichanblunt/README.md

 ## Objective

-My journey in computer information systems at James Madison University has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a IT helpdesk position
+My journey in computer information systems at James Madison University has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a IT helpdesk position.

 ## Skills